qlyde/rust-notes/notes/ownership.md

 // s1 no longer valid

 // double free error when s1 and s2 go out of scope
-// so s1 is no longer considered valid when copied println!("{}, world!", s1); // compilation error: value borrowed after move
+// so s1 is no longer considered valid after move println!("{}, world!", s1); // compilation error: value borrowed after move

 // clone